View Details Explore Now →

 No. An Umbrella policy is a foundational layer of protection that sits *above* your existing policies.
 It provides massive additional liability limits (often $1M-$5M) when one of your primary policies is maxed out.
 It is the ultimate safeguard, especially because litigation costs are constantly rising.

-How often should I review my current business insurance policy?
+How often should I review my current Business Insurance Policy?

 At least annually, or whenever your practice undergoes a significant change.
 Changes include: acquiring new equipment, starting new service lines (e.g., adding structural rehabilitation), opening a new location, or expanding to international clientele.